Gacha game: Model

 A gacha game will have collectable characters, cards, or other items.
 Many of them are obtainable only through a "gacha" mechanic, wherein the player exchanges in-game currency for "pulls" or "spins", each pull yielding a random collectable "drop".

 Some of the "drops" drop less frequently than others.
 As such, drops can often be categorized into rarity "tiers".
 Historically, gacha games did not always share their drop rates.
 Those that did so were called "open gacha" and those that did not were "closed gacha".
 In many jurisdictions it is now legally required for the item rarities to be public information.
 As such, virtually all contemporary gacha games share this information.

 Between rarity and limited-time availability drops, players are incentivized to roll while their desired item is available.

-Some gacha games use a luck mitigation model using "inevitable guaranteed drop" mechanic dubbed by players as a "pity" or "spark": the player will be guaranteed a given drop after pulling for it a large number of times without success.
-This mechanic by itself does not start at the beginning but rather at a fixed point.
-Pity mechanics can be "soft" or "hard".
-Depending on the game, these mechanics usually start at a designated pull count and at the very end for that matter.
-"Soft" pity increases the probability slightly of getting a rare item with every pull, counting up and recalculating the probability until the rare item is received, while "hard" pity uses a counter or "fail currency" to keep track of the number of pulls and automatically dispense or allow the item to be purchasable with said in-game currency after reaching a preset number of rolls.
-Due to the nature of Hard pity, it is often a recommended strategy by players to never roll for a character or item unless they are capable of making it to the 100% guarantee by saving enough currency to reach the spark limit, essentially "buying" the character.
+Pity system

+Some gacha games implement safety net mechanics such as "pity" or "sparking" to guarantee a featured item after a specific number of attempts: